Serekay/jellyfin-requests-bridge/README.md

 A Jellyfin plugin that integrates [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) directly into the Jellyfin web interface.
 Request movies and TV shows without leaving Jellyfin.

 #### 📺 With Android TV Support!!
+- Just install and configure this Plugin before you install my Android TV Jellyfin App.

 ## Features